-This element has no other attributes than the global attributes, common to all elements.
+This element only has global attributes, which are common to all elements.

 This element implements the

-<p> The <acronym title="World Wide Web">WWW</acronym> is only one component of the Internet. </p>
+<p> The <acronym title="World Wide Web">WWW</acronym> is only a component of the Internet. </p>

 Though the purpose of this tag is purely for the convenience of the author, its default styling varies from one browser to another: